Your dog has bad breath? (What you can do about it)

 As a rule, bad breath - if it does not last longer than 48 hours - is not a cause for concern.

-Bad breath in your puppy is most often due to the Teething to the disease.
-However, causes also occur such as a Gastrointestinal disease or Infection on.
+Bad breath in your puppy is most often due to the change of teeth.
+However, there are also causes such as gastrointestinal disease or infection.

 Therefore, it is recommended to visit the veterinarian if the bad breath lasts longer than 48 hours.